Taking a stand on feline health and welfare issues

 Cats Deserve Pain Relief Too

-Recognition of pain is not always straightforward.
-There is a perception that cats experience less pain than dogs post-neutering, however, this may largely reflect different behavioural responses to pain between the two species rather than genuine differences in the experience of pain.
+International Cat Care’s veterinary division, the International Society of Feline Medicine (ISFM), encourages the routine assessment and treatment of pain in cats.
+However, recognition of pain is not always straightforward and the perception that cats experience less pain than dogs may largely reflect different behavioural responses to pain between the two species rather than genuine differences in the experience of pain.

-This campaign highlights the reasons many cats are not receiving post-operative analgesia and aims to encourage veterinary clinics to review their policies on prescribing analgesics for routine neutering procedures.
+This campaign highlights the reasons many cats are not receiving adequate analgesia and aims to encourage clinics to review their policies on prescribing analgesics to cats.

 First Do No Harm: Breeding of Pedigree Cats